AmazingPhysicsForAll

 As mentioned in the previous section, the observable part of our universe alone has about two trillion galaxies.
 Our next-door galaxy, Andromeda, is 2.5 million light years away.
 There are many, many other galaxies which are unbelievably distant.

 Let us assume that aliens exist in the nearby Andromeda galaxy.
 Also, let us suppose that they have advanced technologies that help them travel at 25% of the speed of light.
 Can they make a trip to our Earth?
 Even at this tremendous speed they need to travel for 10 million years to reach us.
 Can anyone or anything survive the 10-million-years journey?
-It should be pointed out that space travel is extremely risky and dangerous, especially while moving at speeds comparable to the speed of light.
+It should be pointed out that space travel is extremely risky and dangerous, especially when moving at speeds comparable to the speed of light.
 Any piece of tiny junk can destroy the spaceship.

 Hence, the chances of aliens (or their spaceships operated by robots) visiting us, from other galaxies, is very, very slim.